ArtifactDB/artifactdb-backend/docs/auth.md

 same secrets as the instance itself.
 That component is able to know one of the secrets of the instance, secrets which are never exposed outside of the Kubernetes deployment itself.

-Enabling this authentication requires to pass a custom HTTP header named `X-IKYS-API-Key`.
+Enabling this authentication requires to pass a custom HTTP header named `X-API-IKYS-Key`.
 Its value is an base64 encoded JSON document about the secret.
 Ex:

 ```